nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/how-to-customize-the-drive-metadata-edit-layouts.md

         message: ''
         version: '1'
 ---

 You have created your own document types and defined forms and view that show properties specific to your business and users.
 Your users leverage Nuxeo Drive to work on Nuxeo documents from their desktop and you want them to be able to enjoy the [metadata edit feature of Nuxeo Drive]({{page page='nuxeo-drive'}}#metadata-edit).

 ![]({{file name='drive-metadata-edit.png' page='nuxeo-drive'}} ?w=400)

 {{#> callout type='info' }}
-{{{multiexcerpt 'check-jsf-ui-dependency' page='how-to-define-a-new-content-view'}}}
+{{{multiexcerpt 'check-jsf-ui-dependency' space='nxdoc' page='how-to-define-a-new-content-view'}}}
 {{/callout}}

-Obviously you want them to be displayed the same properties as in the Nuxeo Platform web UI.
+Obviously you want them to be displayed the same properties as in the Nuxeo Platform Web UI.

 To do so: